 “John Richard Jefferies (6 November 1848 – 14 August 1887) was an English nature writer, noted for his depiction of English rural life in essays, books of natural history, and novels.
 His childhood on a small Wiltshire farm had a great influence on him and provides the background to all his major works of fiction.

-Jeffries’ corpus of writings includes a diversity of genres and topics, including Bevis (1882), a classic children’s book, and After London(1885), an early work of science fiction.
+Jeffries’ corpus of writings includes a diversity of genres and topics, including Bevis: The Story of a Boy (1882), a classic children’s book, and After London(1885), an early work of science fiction.

 The good people at the Richard Jefferies Museum have been involved with a community action project and were in the running for an award.
 Read about that here:

 ‘The aims of the project: to rescue the site so that it would be available to future generations and not lost through financial need or resource limitations of the Local Authority; to reach a point of development where we could sign a lease with the Local Authority, and take charge of the site, thus taking its future into the hands of the community; to achieve a standard of museum care that would warrant ACE Accreditation, developing a strong and sustainable business plan, and a firm focus on creating a community asset that builds on and promotes the often unknown, but rich, heritage of Swindon.’

 Here’s a link to a You Tube film explaining all about it.

 Also you’ll find it on the Facebook page: https://www.facebook.com/jefferiesmuseum/?fref=ts